:

 Dangerous lines: Calligraphy with attitude

 A two day workshop with Denis Brown.
+Level: Advanced

 Click image for detail view

 Write it like you mean it!
 The workshop will focus on developing expression in calligraphy by adding dynamics of speed and pressure.
 Simply accelerating just as you take the nib from the paper at the end of a stroke can add a liveliness to formal and/or informal writing.
 Beyond techniques such as this, we'll explore a range of fast manipulated pen strokes that I have developed in free writing.
 Don't expect to master them in a couple of days, but take them home and practice them over a longer period.
-You will experience thrilling demonstrations that may be too much to take in during the workshop itself, but that will change your view of calligraphy.
+You will experience thrilling demonstrations that may be too much to take in during the workshop itself, but that may change your view of calligraphy.
 Over a longer period of practice I hope you'll find aspects from this workshop filtering into your own writing and helping it to be more lively.

 Detail from a class worksheet